Alxandr/master-thesis/src/chapter-3/seb.md

 Safe Exam Browser as a dependency of your project.
 You can then call public methods in Safe Exam Browser (like `ComputeBrowserExamKey`), or using reflection you could also call private methods (like `ComputeSEBComponentsHash`).

+## Applying outside BYOD {#sec:seb-outside-byod}
+Depending on the client used by the university to perform exams, the exploits relating to modifying SEB or creating programs that extract information out of the SEB config file is likely to still be usable.
+The application I wrote to brute force the config file (see [@sec:brute-force]) does not requires installing, nor administrator privileges to run.
+However, it does require that you have access to a windows desktop environment and are able to run arbitrary applications (prior to exam start).